Improved Contextual Recognition In Automatic Speech Recognition Systems By Semantic Lattice Rescoring: Experimental Details

 \subsection{Language Model: Deep Neural Network (DNN)}

 Following the GMM-HMM stage, we incorporate a DNN to refine and improve the predictions made by the GMM-HMM model.

 The DNN model generated enhances posterior probabilities over subword units.
 This DNN-refined output provides more accurate representations of the spoken audio, building upon the GMM-HMM predictions.
+For instance, if the utterance ``The quick brown fox" has initial ASR scores as 0.8, 0.7, 0.6 and post DNN rescoring scores as 0.9, 0.8, 0.7, the final transcript would have a confidence score of 0.9.

 We use a neural LM -- a custom transformer trained on the same Librispeech dataset for the rescoring task.
-We then compose Lattice FSTs with Language Model FST.
+We then compose Finite State Transducers (FSTs) with the Language Model FST.
 The FST created using Kaldi's tools represents the language model, lexicon, and any other components of the speech recognition system.
-We then compile the HCLG FST (Hidden Markov Model, Context, Lexicon, Grammar) using the trained acoustic and language models, lexicon, and other necessary components.
+We then compile the Hidden Markov Model, Context, Lexicon, Grammar (HCLG) FST using the trained acoustic and language models, lexicon, and other necessary components.

 These word-level alignments are then converted into Finite State Transducers (FSTs).
 These FSTs provide a structured representation that allow for efficient manipulation of word-level alignments.
-To this end, we generate four types of lattices: \\ Type 1: DNN based lattice (with phone alignments followed by word alignments). \\ Type 2: GMM based lattice (with phone alignments followed by word alignments). \\ Type 3: DNN-based lattice (with direct word alignments).\\ Type 4: GMM-based lattice (with direct word alignments).
+To this end, we generate four types of lattices: \begin{description} \item \textbf{Type 1:} DNN based lattice (with phone alignments followed by word alignments). \item \textbf{Type 2:} GMM based lattice (with phone alignments followed by word alignments). \item \textbf{Type 3:} DNN-based lattice (with direct word alignments). \item \textbf{Type 4:} GMM-based lattice (with direct word alignments). \end{description}.
+Figure \ref{fig:magnifiedattice2} above represents a lattice structure of Type 1 for the utterance 'He Hoped There Would Be Stew Fort Dinner Turnips And Carrots And Bruised Potatoes'.

+In summary, our methodology entails a two-stage process involving GMM-HMM and DNN models for the enhancement of spoken language processing in Automatic Speech Recognition (ASR) systems.
+In the initial GMM-HMM stage, raw spoken audio is subjected to detailed processing, producing foundational predictions that encompass acoustic features and subword structures.
+Subsequently, a DNN is deployed to refine these predictions, with a primary focus on improving posterior probabilities over subword units while leveraging insights from the GMM-HMM stage.
+The sequential integration ensures that the DNN capitalizes on the foundational knowledge established by the GMM-HMM model, resulting in a coherent and refined representation of spoken audio.